-Improving air quality is a crucial element in achieving the priority outcome of "Improving relationships with communities and the third sector" in that it supports the underpinning action to "provide a safe environment that supports the wellbeing of our communities".
+Improving air quality is a crucial element in achieving the priority outcomes of "Improving the health and care of communities", and of "Improving relationships with communities and the third sector" in that, it supports the underpinning action to "provide a safe environment that supports the wellbeing of our communities".
+This Action Plan also serves as an integral element informing the wider NLC 'Environment Strategy'.